Holland & Barrett International Limited and Holland & Barrett Retail Limited (“H&B”).

 Modern Slavery Statement of H&B

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our Modern Slavery statement for the financial year ending 30th September 2018.
-This statement was approved by the Holland & Barrett International Limited board of directors on 28th March 2019 and the Holland & Barrett Retail Limited board of directors on 28'h March 2019.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our Modern Slavery statement for the financial year ending 30th September 2020.
+This statement has been approved in respect of the period, on 17th August 2021 by Holland & Barrett International Limited and Holland & Barrett Retail Limited.
 Modern slavery is a crime and violation of fundamental human rights.
 It takes various forms such as slavery, servitude, forced and compulsory labour and human trafficking, all of which have in common the deprivation of a person’s liberty by another in order to exploit them for personal or commercial gain (“Modern Slavery”).

 OUR BUSINESS AND ITS STRUCTURE

 The Holland & Barrett International Limited group of companies (the “H&B Group”) was established in 1870 and has grown into one of the world’s leading health and wellness retailers and the largest in Europe, supplying its customers with a wide range of vitamins, minerals, health supplements, specialist foods and ethical beauty products.
 The H&B Group are part of the Letterone group.
 Holland & Barrett Retail Limited is a 100% owned subsidiary of Holland & Barrett International Limited.
-H&B has over 7,000 employees and operates in 6 countries, UK, ROI, Netherlands, Belgium, Sweden and Singapore.
-H&B has a global annual turnover in excess of £36 million, including our subsidiaries
+H&B has over 7,000 Colleagues and operates in 4 countries, UK, ROI, Netherlands, Belgium.
+H&B has a global annual turnover in excess of £36 million, including our subsidiaries.
+During the relevant period Holland & Barrett ceased its operations in Sweden & Singapore.

 SUPPLIER ADHERENCE TO OUR VALUES